 In reality, meditation has been taught for thousands of years.
 And it has always been introduced to a beginner in the same way.
-Thankfully it’s very simple and straightforward.
+Thankfully it’s effortless and straightforward.
 No need to adopt any spiritual beliefs or affectations or pay thousands for secret techniques.

 The human mind always seeks novelty.
 Our mind continually looks for entertainment and distraction.
-So if you begin meditation by simply concentrating on a spot on the wall, you would not last long.
+So if you begin your practice by merely concentrating on a spot on the wall, you would not last long.
 Within seconds your mind will be daydreaming or thinking of something different.

 This is quite apparent when you’re nervous.
-You’ll notice that when you’re nervous, your breath will be shallow and uneven.
+You’ll notice that when you’re worried, your breath will be shallow and uneven.

 For example – when you’re watching a scary movie, and you know that it’s building up to a frightening moment – if you turned your attention to your breath, you’d probably discover that you’re holding it in anticipation.